 Our attorneys can build your case and take legal action before this deadline expires.
 Even if we do not need to file a lawsuit in your case, having the option to take your claim to court can encourage the insurance company to negotiate a fair settlement.

-The Law Offices of Ogle, Elrod & Baril, PLLC, can assist in filing and negotiating your claim to recover compensation for your devastating bus accident injuries.
+OEB Law, PLLC, can assist in filing and negotiating your claim to recover compensation for your devastating bus accident injuries.
 Call us today at 865-546-1111 for a complimentary, no-obligation case evaluation with a bus accident lawyer in Clinton.